Senior VP & Chief Medical Officer

-Dr. Henry DePhillips, SVP & chief medical officer of Cedar Gate Technologies, is experienced in the practice of medicine, medical management and health informatics.
+Dr. Henry DePhillips, Senior VP & Chief Medical Officer of Cedar Gate Technologies, is experienced in the practice of medicine, medical management and health informatics.
 In addition to practicing family medicine early in his career, his experience includes serving as senior medical director for a major managed care company and several medical technology companies, and serving in a business development capacity for a leading consulting firm.

 He is an expert on use of informatics to influence personal, clinical and system wide decision-making.
 He is passionate about the potential for technology to improve the quality of healthcare and believes that leveraging technology to allow providers to understand and manage the overall quality and cost of care at the system level is a critical tool as the US moves to fee for value payment.